 A third-party processor allows e-commerce businesses to accept online payments without the need for a merchant account of their own.
-Instead, they let businesses make use of their own merchant account under their terms of service.
+Instead, they let businesses make use of their own merchant account But, it has to be under their terms of service.

 With this type of service, payment processing is outsourced to a third party by the merchant.
-After the customer has placed the items they want to purchase in the basket, they’re redirected to a check-out page that’s hosted on a third-party service provider’s server.
+When a customer is ready to make a purchase, they’ll be redirected to a check-out page hosted by a third-party provider.

 This way, there’s no need for the merchant to purchase and install payment gateways or SSL certificates.
-Any sensitive personal data is entered on the third-party server, which means that they’re the ones responsible for handling it securely.
-PayPal, Amazon Payments and Google Checkouts are some of the better-known third-party service providers.
+Any sensitive personal data is entered on the third-party server, which means they’re responsible for handling it securely.
+PayPal, Amazon Payments and Google Checkouts are a few examples of the better-known third-party service providers.

 The problems with third-party credit card processors

-Although third-party payment processors offer security measures, they do not offer as much safety assurance as merchant accounts provide.
+- Security: Third-party payment processors do offer security measures - but they don’t offer as much safety assurance as merchant accounts.

-While you might be saving by using a third-party processor, their transaction fees tend to be significantly more expensive.
-These fees can be as high as 3 % - much higher than your average merchant account rate.
+- High transaction fees: You might think a third-party processor should be cheaper but their transaction fees tend to be significantly more expensive.
+These fees can be as high as 3 % - much higher than the average merchant account rate.

 - Appears less professional: Regular merchant accounts are usually deemed to be more trustworthy than less secure third-party payment processors.